A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Eigenvalue Problem Examples

 For a simple test, we take $S$ to be the unit sphere.
 The true eigenvalues of $-\Delta_{S}$ are $n\b{n+1}$ for non-negative integers $n$.
 Our choice of $\H$, where $\cb{e^{i\vc{\omega}_{n}\cdot\vc x}}_{n=1}^{\infty}$ is a Fourier basis for $L^{2}$ functions on a box $\Omega=\sb{-\frac{\tilde\ell}{2},\frac{\tilde\ell}{2}}^{3}$ for some $\tilde\ell>0$, is

 where

 This is a space of Fourier extensions to the box $\Omega$ with smoothness determined by $d$.
-Further discussion of these Hilbert spaces and their application in solving PDEs on surfaces is the subject of \cite{venn}, where the $\lambda=2$ eigenvalue is also computed numerically.
+Further discussion of these Hilbert spaces, their application in solving PDEs on surfaces, and their suitability for various domains is the subject of \cite{venn}, where the $\lambda=2$ eigenvalue is also computed numerically.
 Our choice of $d$, which will allow for super-algebraic convergence, is

 $T>0$ can be seen as an ``oscillation width'' of the functions $\psi_{j}$; frequencies much greater than $\sqrt{\frac{2\pi}{T}}$ are heavily suppressed.
 With this choice of $d_{n}$, the norm in $\H$ dominates all finite-order Sobolev norms $H^{p}\b{\Omega}$, and all functions in $\H$ are $C^{\infty}$.
 We use $q=\tilde\ell=T=4$, $\tilde{N}_{a}=1$, $b_{1}=1$, and $N_{b}=\b{2\cdot15+1}^{3}$ Fourier basis functions.